Since there is no experience or training required to become a home inspector in Michigan it’s important that you know the facts…

 Most home buyers will ask their realtor to refer them to a Home Inspector.
 And, most Realtors, in turn, will provide you with a short list of several names.
 You, however, have no way of knowing the quality of their work, their background or years of experience.
 In fact, wouldn’t it be helpful if every Home Inspector gave you a copy of an actual inspection report so that you could look it over to see how detailed it is and what things were found during the inspection?

-I have completed over 3,250 home inspections in the past 15 years and provide the most detailed inspection reports in Upper Michigan.
+I have completed thousands of home inspections in the past 18 years and provide the most detailed inspection reports in Upper Michigan.
 Here, take a look (names and addresses have been removed to protect my customer’s privacy).

 You can see from the examples above that a home inspection should identify specific deficiencies inside and outside the home and also highlight any major repair items or structural issues as well as any safety concerns.